whollender/SuperAudioBoard/SineTestCode/README.md

 The Makefile will need to be edited for your local build environment.
 My libraries and toolchain are all located under "../tools", so any instances of that directory in the Makefile will need to be edited to point to your tools.

 I believe that all files in this directory are licensed under the MIT license, if this in error, or there is improper attribution anywhere, please let me know.
+The intent is for the files to be freely copied in whole or in part, or used as a guideline for working with the board.